Precise Statistical Analysis of Classification Accuracies for Adversarial Training: Extension to anisotropic Gaussians

 We are now ready to state our main results in the anisotropic case.
 We start by the separability threshold which generalizes Theorem~\ref{thm:sep-thresh}. \begin{theorem} Consider a data set generated i.i.d.~according to an anisotropic Gaussian mixture data model per Section \ref{sec:data} with a spiked covariance per Assumption \ref{spikedcov}.
 Also suppose the mean vector $\vct{\mu}$ and covariance matrix $\mtx{\Sigma}$ obey Assumptions~\ref{ass:norm-mu} and \ref{ass:omegas}.
 Also define

 where the expectation is taken with respect to $g\sim \normal(0,1)$.
-Then, under the asymptotic setting of Definition \ref{ass:asymptotic} for $\delta\le \delta_*$ the data are $(\eps,q)$- separable with high probability and for $\delta>\delta_*$, the data are non-separable, with high probability. \end{theorem} Our next theorem precisely characterizes $\SR$ and $\AR$ in the separable regime and generalizes Theorem~\ref{thm:isotropic-separable} to the anisotropic case.
+Then, under the asymptotic setting of Assumption \ref{ass:asymptotic}, for $\delta< \delta_*$ the data are $(\eps,q)$- separable with high probability and for $\delta>\delta_*$, the data are non-separable, with high probability.
+Namely,

+\end{theorem} Our next theorem precisely characterizes $\SR$ and $\AR$ in the separable regime and generalizes Theorem~\ref{thm:isotropic-separable} to the anisotropic case.
 Before proceeding to state the theorem we need to establish some definitions and assumptions. \begin{definition} For a given matrix $\mtx{A}\succeq 0$ and a function $f$, we define the \emph{weighted Moreau envelope} of $f$ as follows:

 When $\mtx{A} = \mtx{I}$, we recover the (scaled) classical Moreau envelope.
 We denote by $e_{q,\mtx{\Sigma}}$ the weighted Moreau envelope corresponding to $\qnorm{\cdot}^q$ function. \end{definition}